Huzi Blogs

 The Illusion of Perfection

-Filters were once used for fun — to add dog ears or change hair color.
+Filters were once used for fun "" to add dog ears or change hair colour.
 But now, beauty-enhancing filters go far beyond playful effects.
-They create flawless, “ideal” faces — slim noses, fuller lips, symmetrical features — often resembling celebrities or AI-generated perfection.
+They create flawless, "ideal" faces "" slim noses, fuller lips, symmetrical features "" often resembling celebrities or AI-generated perfection.
 This constant exposure is blurring the line between real and artificial beauty.

 Impact on Mental Health